-The following behaviors are considered violations of the standards and philosophy upon which Catholic High is founded and of the rights of members of the Catholic High community:
+The following behaviors are considered violations of the standards and philosophy upon which Catholic High is founded and of the rights of members of the Catholic High community.
+School regulations listed here are not all-inclusive.
+Therefore, any student committing an act of misconduct not listed will be subject to the disciplinary authority of the school administration.